ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 -   _Styling: Does FAST provide APIs to achieve the styling in the visual design spec?_
     -   Partially, extra styling will be needed for the `error-visible` boolean and `Block` / `Outline` / `Ghost` appearances.
 -   _Testing: Is FAST's coverage sufficient?
 Should we write any tests beyond Chromatic visual tests?_
-    -   Testing for `error-visible` severity and `Block` / `Outline` / `Ghost` appearances, testing for nesting accordions
+    -   No Additional Requirements
 -   _Documentation: Any requirements besides standard Storybook docs and updating the Example Client App demo?_
-    -   Documentation for adding nimble components in inner accordion items
+    -   No Additional Requirements
 -   _Tooling: Any new tools, updates to tools, code generation, etc?_
-    -   No additional requirements
+    -   No Additional Requirements
 -   _Accessibility: keyboard navigation/focus, form input, use with assistive technology, etc._
     -   No Additional Requirements
 -   _Globalization: special RTL handling, swapping of icons/visuals, localization, etc._
     -   No Additional Requirements
 -   _Performance: does the FAST component meet Nimble's performance requirements?_
-    -   No Additonal Requirements
+    -   No Additional Requirements
 -   _Security: Any requirements for security?_
-    -   No additional requirements
+    -   No Additional Requirements

 ---